 - Follow any prompts that may show up accordingly.

 BIOS/ UEFI is not as readily accessible as some of the other options on this list but is extremely useful in performing hardware diagnostics nonetheless.
 They are also the only option available for hardware diagnostics in case the PC fails to boot Windows.

 BIOS/ UEFI layouts are not the same for everyone.
 Therefore, depending on the BIOS/ UEFI, you may have to explore a bit to find the Diagnostics section.
 It’s usually found in the Advanced section.
 If you don’t want to deal with BIOS/ UEFI, follow the next solution.

 How often should I perform the hardware diagnostics process?

 Hardware diagnostics is an essential part of maintaining your PC in general.
-However, given a PC’s performance, they may or may not be necessary.
+However, given a PC’s performance, it may or may not be necessary.

-If the PC is performing smoothly and you don’t find yourself running into errors, system crashes, or system freezing then you can safely perform a hardware diagnostics scan in every 3-6 months’ time.
+If the PC is performing smoothly and you don’t find yourself running into errors, system crashes, or system freezing then you can safely perform a hardware diagnostics scan every 3-6 months.

 But, if you do find yourself running into any or all of the above-mentioned issues, then you must perform a hardware diagnostics scan regularly.

 A regular hardware diagnostics checkup will keep you updated on the performance of your hardware, automatically fix any issues if possible, and notify you about potential component replacements.